lammertw/eventbrite-to-slack/README.md

 ## Python alternative

 Prefer python?
-Use the GitHub Gist at https://gist.github.com/simonw/5e75c1a67e2a4fce735e from simonw instead, which was use as inspiration and base for this project.
+Use the GitHub Gist at https://gist.github.com/simonw/5e75c1a67e2a4fce735e from simonw instead, which was used as inspiration and base for this project.